nealchau/coalescence/README.md

 # Coalescense API
 This API queries several upstream base URLS for plan information given a particular `member_id`.
 The API coalesces the results, by default using the arithmetic mean.
-The user can also optionally send weights to the API. to specify a strategy that weights the results' mean, median and mode.
+The user can also optionally send weights to the API to specify a strategy that weights the results' mean, median and mode.
 The API can be imported as a Python API or can be instantiated as a Flask app.